JesseTNRoberts/Old-Blog/_posts/2022-11-29-Messing-with-GPT-and-HVAC.md

 | my pay rate                    |  $83.50      |

+## Today

+My goal is to work with the GPT inteface for 1 hour and write on my game theory paper for 1 hour.
+I have already asked for subsidized access to the GPT-3 API and am waiting on open-AI to respond.

-### Moving on - Writing
+### Writing time

-I need to play more with GPT.
-I have submitted a request to have subsidized access to the API.
-So, I will devote at least one hour today to playing with the GPT interface.
-But I will also be working on my paper on game theory.
-My goal is to spend an hour writing.